bahodge/tomb-of-annihilation/sessions/Session 47.md

 We engage with a dust [[mephit]] and murder it.
 We continue exploring the room.
 We figure out how to pull the lever.
 We hear some grinding.

  We ask the little figures for help to read the book.
 The little monkey one (joho) offers to help.
 We promise to help them.
-We learn the [[Hags Swin Sisters]] are not good people.
+We learn the [[Hag Swin Sisters]] are not good people.
 They are somehow related to the cause of all the undead.

 The little figures offer us boons
 - [[Merrick]] you can cast etherealness